Falyrion/EasyDiscordBridge/README.md

 - Display game-server start or stop in discord chat
 - Show in-game events on your discord server, like player join and quits or player deaths

-This plugin was made for bukkit 1.17+.
+This plugin was made for Spigot 1.17+.
 The discord functionality was made by utilizing the Java Discord API [JDA](https://github.com/DV8FromTheWorld/JDA).

 ### Contents
 - [Setup](#setup)